 To help you get started, ask a couple of money-savvy friends or family members to act as a sounding board.
 They can go with you when you initially meet advisors and help you ask good questions.
 While it's helpful if your confidantes understand the basics of investing or estate planning, they needn't be experts.
 Their role is to help you take the steps you need to make good choices, not make them for you.

-If you don't have a Financial Advisor, finding the right one is not unlike finding a new doctor.
+If you don't have a financial advisor, finding the right one is not unlike finding a good doctor or general contractor.
 Get two or three recommendations from other professionals (e.g. your attorney) and people who have been in similar circumstances.
 Then meet with them to see which advisor has the right mix of experience, personality and approach.

 An advisor can walk you through all the steps you need to take to get organized, but you can facilitate the process by tracking down key documents, including: recent brokerage and bank statements; life and health insurance policies; recent tax returns; loan documents; and Social Security statements.

 As you go about gathering these documents, you'll want to update your information—including beneficiaries—and start taking steps to protect your assets and your heirs.
 Among other things, you will want to update your will and any trust agreements, and look at life insurance and long-term care needs and policies.

 Finally, create an inventory of your accounts and financial interests—everything from bank accounts to recurring bills—and store the information in a safe place, or with your attorney or advisor.
 Let your loved ones know that such a document exists and where they can find it.

 You don't want to delay key steps in the planning process, but you also don't want to rush into decisions.
 The same is true of coming up with a financial plan.

 Morgan Stanley Financial Advisors can provide the guidance, tools and information to help you navigate through uncertain events like these.
-Talk today with your Morgan Stanley Financial Advisor.
+Talk today with a Morgan Stanley Financial Advisor.
 Because the next chapter of your life starts here.